flow-php/flow/src/core/etl/README.md

 Flow PHP ETL is designed to keep memory consumption constant.
 This can be achieved by processing only one chunk of data at time.

-It's `Extrator` responsibility to define how big those chunks are, for example when processing CSV file with 10k lines, extractor might want to read only 1k lines at once.
+It's `Extractor` responsibility to define how big those chunks are, for example when processing CSV file with 10k lines, extractor might want to read only 1k lines at once.

 Those 1k lines will be represented as an instance of `Rows`.
 This means that through ETL pipeline we are